 This shows you how to replace a power connector with a battery on the board.

 This video shows you how to convert a design built with TPH PCB technology to one using SMT.
 The design will be dramatically reduced in size and manufacturing costs will also be greatly reduced.

 This video show you how to partition a design into a amplifier sub-system and a separate power sub-system.
 The design uses pre-designed circuits and show you how to drag and drop them onto sheets to quickly create a sub-system.
 The sub-system are then connected together and finally the PCB is automatically created.
-This video uses DEX-PCB and demonstrates schematic design, PCB layout, auto-routing and 3D visualization.
+This video uses AutoTRAX DEX and demonstrates schematic design, PCB layout, auto-routing and 3D visualization.

 This show you how to create a PCB board from a schematic, layout the parts on the PCB, minimize the size of the PCB and auto-route the PCB with a single click.

 In AutoTRAX DEX you can change the orientation, font and scaling of part reference designators in PCBs and schematics.
 In schematics you can also change the color.